tthtlc/sansagraphics/README.md

 How to see the drawing
 ---
+To see the list of drawings with fixed timers installed:

+Run bash mystart.sh

 For example, to see "Twisted Ribbon Surface" in action:

 python twisting_ribbon_surface.py

+What are the python packages to be installed?
+---
 At runtime you may discover missing python modules, just Google for it and install it.
 For example, for Ubuntu 14.04, here are some of the additional steps needed:

 sudo easy_install pyopengl